-Services and employees of those Services that commission, design, supervise or carry out building projects (including maintenance) or construction works shall comply with
+Services and employees of those Services that commission, design, supervise or carry out building projects (including maintenance) or construction works shall comply with the Construction (Design and Management) Regulations, and where required seek expert advice through the CHSS.

 Procedural advice relating to CDM can be found in Health and Safety Procedure HSP/05.